jaredhancock31/quickstart-amazon-eks-cluster-resource-provider/docs/resourcesvpcconfig.md

 #### EndpointPrivateAccess

-Set this value to true to enable private access for your cluster's Kubernetes API server endpoint.
-If you enable private access, Kubernetes API requests from within your cluster's VPC use the private VPC endpoint.
-The default value for this parameter is false , which disables private access for your Kubernetes API server.
-If you disable private access and you have worker nodes or AWS Fargate pods in the cluster, then ensure that publicAccessCidrs includes the necessary CIDR blocks for communication with the worker nodes or Fargate pods.
+Set this value to "true" to enable private access for your cluster's Kubernetes API server endpoint.
+If you enable private access, Kubernetes API requests from within the cluster's VPC uses the private VPC endpoint.
+The default value for this parameter is "false," which disables private access for your Kubernetes API server.
+If you disable private access and have worker nodes or AWS Fargate pods in the cluster, ensure that publicAccessCidrs includes the necessary CIDR blocks for communication with the worker nodes or Fargate pods.

 _Required_: No